modabas/ModEndpoints/README.md

 ### ServiceEndpoint

-- **Purpose**: Designed for simplifying remote service consumption with strongly typed request and response models.
+- **Purpose**: Designed for simplifying remote service consumption only with knowledge of remote service base address and request model.
-- **Usage**: Works in conjunction with the `ModEndpoints.RemoteServices` package to abstract HTTP plumbing on the client side.
+- **Usage**: Works in conjunction with the `ModEndpoints.RemoteServices` package on client side to abstract HTTP plumbing while calling remote ServiceEndpoints.
 - **Package**: `ModEndpoints`

 > **Note**: For detailed information on each endpoint type, refer to the [Endpoint Types](./docs/EndpointTypes.md) documentation.